 Stop 9: Place Royale

-But the heart of Basse-Ville has to be Place Royale (or Royal Plaza).
+But the heart of Lower Town has to be Place Royale (or Royal Plaza).
 This was where the first settlers stepped off the boat and began their lives as a new colony.
-The first permanent buildings were built on this square along with the first church.
-You can still see the foundation stones for the second habitation among the cobblestones of the square.
-Also in the square, stands a bust of King Louis XIV, and although it isn’t the same bust from the 1600s, there has almost always been a bust in that exact spot, forever linking the histories of Québec and France.
+The first permanent buildings (or habitations) were built on this square along with the first church of Lower Town (another one of the oldest churches in the country).
+Also in the square, stands a bust of King Louis XIV, and although it isn’t the same bust from the 1600s, there has almost always been a bust in that exact spot, forever linking the histories of Quebec and France.

-Interestingly, the king never actually stepped foot in Québec even though he was the lawful ruler, but he did manage to help the colony from afar.
-In the early days, the colony struggled with population issues.
-In particular, not enough women were there to ensure the desired population growth, so King Louis started a program where he would give a dowry and land to any females willing to journey to New France and start a family.
-Usually, these were orphans or widows who felt that this was their best option for a stable future, and so they became known as the King’s Daughters.
+Interestingly, the king never actually stepped foot in Quebec even though he was the lawful ruler during much of its early history, but he did manage to help the colony from afar.
+In those early days, the colony struggled with population issues.
+In particular, not enough women were there to ensure the desired population growth, so King Louis put his money where is mouth was and offered to give a sizeable dowry, free transport, and pieces of land to any women willing to journey to New France and start a family.
+About 800 women took him up on his offer, the majority of which being orphans, widows, or women of the lower classes who felt that this was their best option for a stable future.
+Over time, they became known as Les filles du roi (or the Daughters of the King).

-The King’s Daughters made up such a large percentage of the early population in Québec that many North American celebrities have been able to trace their lineage back to one of the daughters: Hilary Clinton, Madonna, Angelina Jolie, and Tom Bergeron being among them.
+These Daughters of the King made up such a large percentage of the early population in Quebec that approximately 2/3 of modern-day Quebecers can trace their linage back to one of these brave women.
+Many North American celebrities can do the same: Hillary Clinton, Angelina Jolie, and Madonna being among them.
 Honestly, Québec City has a lot of ties to various celebrities.
-Since the city basically looks like a movie set and also has the practical, money-saving advantage of being on the same continent as Hollywood, many movies that take place in Europe are actually filmed here.
+Since the city looks so much like a movie set and also has the practical, money-saving advantage of being on the same continent as Hollywood, many movies have been filmed here over the years.
 Alfred Hitchcock’s “I Confess!” and Steven Spielberg’s “Catch Me If You Can”, for example.

-Stop 10: Royal Battery
+Stop 10: Rue Sous-le-Fort

-And now we’ve come to the last stop on this (maybe not-so-little) tour.
-The Royal Battery is the end of the line so to say.
-It’s where the city meets the river.
-Here you can see the ferry that travels across the St-Lawrence to Lévis, the often-forgotten little brother of Québec City.
-You can also find fishing expeditions or whale watching tours departing from these quays; this is where the river turns to ocean after all.
-When there’s no ice in the water, you might also see cruise ships and yachts docking at the Old Port, which I like to imagine is just as exciting as when Champlain and other early explorers rolled up in their ships.
+And now we’ve officially come to the last stop on this whirlwind tour: Rue Sous-le-Fort or Under-the-Fort Street.
+From here, we can see where the city meets the river.
+The ferry that travels across the St-Lawrence to Lévis (the oft-forgotten little brother of Québec City) is just down the road.
+Nearby, you can also find sunset cruises or whale watching tours departing from the quays; this is where the river starts opening up to the ocean after all.
+When there’s no ice in the water, you might also see cruise ships and yachts docking at the Old Port, which I like to imagine is just as exciting as when Champlain and other early explorers turned up in their ships.

-From the Royal Battery, it’s easy to imagine how tough it would have been to take Québec City by sea.
+From Lower Town, it’s easy to imagine how tough it would have been to take Québec City by sea.
 The British only managed a win because they fought on the Plains of Abraham (flat ground beyond the walls of the city).
-During the Revolutionary War, Generals Benedict Arnold and Richard Montgomery thought they’d give it a shot with the Siege of Québec, but it went very badly for them, and no one has tried since.
-Thus, Québec City gets to keep its impressive win/loss record.
+During the American Revolutionary War, Generals Benedict Arnold and Richard Montgomery thought they’d give it a shot, but it went very badly for them, and no one has tried since.
+It’s so amazing that everywhere you look in Québec City there’s another piece of the gigantic puzzle that is our history just waiting to fit into place.
+One of Québec City’s nicknames is The Old Capital, but I see it as more of an entryway.
+Here you can enter North America, but you can also enter the annals of history.
+Hope you enjoyed the journey!

 Over the years, I have developed a huge admiration for murals.
 At first, I saw them as purely decorative, something colorful to brighten up a dull corner of any given city, but the more time I spent in different cities, the more I amassed a photographic collection of their murals, and that’s when I started to notice different themes emerging.
 Whether the artists were telling a story, alluding to history or social issues, or just having fun, as a collective, murals seem to embody the culture around them.
 Here are a few of my favorite examples from some of my favorite cities: